shannon-lab/zapdos/doc/workshops/tutorial/content/intro/plasma_models.md

 !style halign=center fontsize=150%
-- Higher order fluid models.
+- Higher order fluid models
-- Hyprid particle-fluid models.
+- Hybrid particle-fluid models

-- Higher order models utilize higher order moments of the boltzmann equation.
+- Higher order models utilize higher order moments of the Boltzmann equation.
-- Hybrid models represent a fraction of a species, a single species or multiples species in a fully kinetic manner.
+- Hybrid models represent a fraction of a species, a single species, or multiple species in a fully-kinetic manner.

 !---